71/snowfall/README.md

 notes:
 - text: Notes are stored in `.yaml` files.
 - text: >-
-          All they need to be supported by Paperplane are the `text` field, and an optional `children` field.
+    All they need to be supported by Snowfall are the `text` field, and an optional `children` field.
   children:
   - text: Obviously, children can be
     children: